ImKateryna/Climatty/README.md

 >This is a simple project for my GitHub.
-Feel free to contact me in case you are intrested in work with me. [www.appngo.com.au](https://www.appngo.com.au/)
+Feel free to contact me in case you are interested in work with me. [www.appngo.com.au](https://www.appngo.com.au/)